lmas/thesis/thesis.typ

 The Matrix Profile is a simple algorithm with claims of being easily scale-able
 @yeh and as such might offer a more performant alternative to machine learning models or other artificial intelligence solutions that are popular as of today.
-And since it doesn't require a heavy processing model, it might be able to run on smaller devices and sensors that lacks the required processing power for running the heavier AI models.
+And since it does not require a heavy processing model, it might be able to run on smaller devices and sensors that lacks the required processing power for running the heavier AI models.

 == Motivation

-Today the world is experiencing it's fourth industrial revolution.
+Today the world is experiencing its fourth industrial revolution.
 If the use of electricity and digitisation pushed the two previous revolutions in the manufacturing industry, then today's shift is mainly driven by the large amount of smart, modular, and